Ángel Simón: Career

+In April 2026, he was appointed as non-executive chairman of Indra Sistemas.

 Forced exit

 In June 2024, a letter from the board of Veolia, authored by its General Secretary Helman le Pas de Sécheval, highlighted CriteriaCaixa and Simón's malicious maneuvers to facilitate an hostile takeover of Veolia's subsidiary Aigües de Barcelona (Agbar) by CriteriaCaixa.
 He immediately resigned from his role as non-executive director of Aigües de Barcelona, supposedly to avoid a lawsuit from Veolia.
 This humiliation permanently weakened his position at CriteriaCaixa.
 In April 2025, the governing body of CriteriaCaixa issued an official letter removing Simón from his managing responsibilities at the company.
 CriteriaCaixa had become aware of Simón's rogue attitude after he secretly pre-negotiated CriteriaCaixa's takeover on Celsa (Catalan refractory provider).
 Inside sources also mention escalating tensions between Simón and CriteriaCaixa's Head, Isidre Fainé.